ishtms/learn-nodejs-hard-way/chapters/ch04-logtar-our-logging-library.md

     ...
 }
 ```

+> Static methods in JavaScript are methods that belong to a class instead of an instance of the class.
+They can be used without creating an instance of the class and are often used for utility functions or operations that don't need any state.
+To create a static method in a class, use the `static` keyword before the method definition.
+For example:
+> ```jsx
+>  class MyClass {
+>    static my_static_method() {
+>      console.log('This is a static method.');
+>    }
+>  }
+>
+>  MyClass.my_static_method(); // This is a static method.
+> ```
+> One thing to keep in mind is that you cannot access the `this` keyword inside a static method.
+This is because `this` refers to the instance of the class, and static methods are not called on an instance.

+Subclasses can also inherit static methods, but they cannot be used on instances of the subclass.
+They are useful for organizing code and providing a namespace for related utility functions.

 You may notice a difference now.
 Every method that we added is only responsible to validate a single input/argument.
 It does not care about any other options, whether they are correct or not.